ValksGodotTools/Template/README.md

 ```sh
 git submodule update --init --recursive
 ```

+If your .NET SDK version is lower than `8.0.400`, the source generator may not create the necessary `Prefab` and `Scene` scripts.
+Verify your current version by running `dotnet --version` in your terminal.
+If an update is required, you can download the latest .NET SDK from the following link: [Update .NET SDK](https://dotnet.microsoft.com/download)

 ### Q: I'm encountering errors after switching to the `X` genre.
 What could be the issue?
 A: Here are a few common reasons and how to fix them: